5l1v3r1/token-hunter/README.md

 pip3 install -r ./requirements.txt
 ```

-Then, you can run the tool as follows:
+Then, you can run the tool and specify your options as follows:

 ```
 usage: token-hunter.py [-h] -g GROUP [-u URL] [-m] [-s] [-i] [-t] [-p PROXY]
                     [-c CERT] [-l LOGFILE]

 Collect OSINT for GitLab groups and members.
-Optionally search the group and group members snippets, project issues, and issue discussions/comments for sensitive data.
+Optionally search the group and group members project snippets, issues, and issue discussions and comments for sensitive data.

 optional arguments: